luweizhang/clojure-learn/README.md

 #### Setup Intellij with cursive plugin, set up REPL, and run code

 1. Install cursive plugin
-2. nstall Java 8 Note that Java 9 or higher is not supported in SearchAPI
+2. Install Java 8 Note that Java 9 or higher is not supported in SearchAPI
-3. With Homebrew, `brew tap adoptopenjdk/openjdk` then `brew cask install adoptopenjdk8`.
+-  With Homebrew, `brew tap adoptopenjdk/openjdk` then `brew cask install adoptopenjdk8`.
-If you already have a higher version of Java installed, select Java 8 as the SDK for SearchAPI.
+- If you already have a higher version of Java installed, select Java 8 as the SDK for SearchAPI.

 File → Project Structure → Project → SDK

-4. Setup the REPL
+3. Setup the REPL

 Run → Edit Configurations → add Clojure REPL.

-5. Select clojure.main and Run with Leiningen options.
+4. Select clojure.main and Run with Leiningen options.

-6. Run the REPL
+5. Run the REPL

 #### Useful intellij/cursive commands
 `cmd + b` find the references <br>